eagle-ai/eagle-ai.github.io/ambari-plugin-install.md

 ### Pre-requisites

-1. Create a Kafka topic if you have not.
+1. Create a Kafka[^KAFKA] topic if you have not.
 Here is an example command.

        $ /usr/hdp/current/kafka-broker/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic sandbox_hdfs_audit_log